The Commission on Ecosystem Management (CEM) is one of IUCN’s six Commissions.

 - To support countries in adopting strategic policies for peatlands and to assess progress of peatland ecosystem management towards biodiversity and climate change targets.

 Previous outputs of the CEM Peatlands Specialist Group Include:

-- Demonstrating success: two publications (one UK and one global) highlighting positive peatland management case studies from around the world.
+- Demonstrating success: three publications (one UK and two global) highlighting positive peatland management case studies from around the world.

 - Leading on global motions on peatlands such as IUCN Resolution 43: Securing the Future for Global Peatlands (Note: The original proposal was Resolution 46 which was renamed Resolution 43 when adopted).

 - Supporting the work of the Global Peatlands Initiative

 - Updating the IUCN UK PP Peatland Project Map to: